There are just so many great places to backpack in Europe that it can be a challenge to narrow down your bucket list.

 And while Croatia was once a hidden gem, the secret is officially out.
 For the last few years, Croatia has been THE hot destination in Europe – not just for backpackers, but for every kind of traveler.
 And with popularity comes high prices.

 Which brings me to why Croatia is at the top of this list.
-Even if things go perfectly, the reality is that summer 2021 will be a slow tourist season.
+Even if things go perfectly, the reality is that 2021 will be a slow tourist season.
 That also means it could be a once-in-a-lifetime opportunity for backpackers to Europe to experience Croatia on a reasonable budget.

 Plan your Croatia backpacking route: